 Strategy & execution – two sides of the same coin

 This is a critical point – because for far too long, too many companies have treated strategic portfolio management as an “add-on” to their execution layer.
 And for far too long, those organizations have failed to truly incorporate portfolio management.
 If you take nothing else away from this report, it’s that strategic portfolio management is not only as important as whatever work management solution(s) you’re using.
 It could very well be way more important in the long run.

 We’ve long preached the importance of having a purpose-built SPM solution to complement your adaptive project management tools.
 But that isn’t something one can simply “plug-in” – it requires a depth of expertise to ensure that the adaptive project management layer is aligned with strategic portfolio management.
 That’s where UMT360’s VIC Assessment framework comes in.
 It’s our proven approach that leverages decades of experience and ensures each client gets the right capabilities they need to drive transformation they desire.

 A wide variety of strategic portfolio management capabilities

 UMT360’s Strategic Portfolio Manager provides a wide variety of capabilities.
-The resource capacity planning capability allows users to determine resource capacity as part of initiative reprioritization, while also examining any impacts to portfolio benefits and spend projections.
-And for organizations looking for better roadmapping capabilities, a simplified approach to define, publish and share roadmaps for various elements (e.g. strategies, capabilities, initiatives, applications) via four-step wizard.
+The resource capacity planning tools allows users to determine resource capacity as part of initiative reprioritization, while also examining any impacts to portfolio benefits and spend projections.
+And for organizations looking for better roadmapping software, a simplified approach to define, publish and share roadmaps for various elements (e.g. strategies, capabilities, initiatives, applications) via four-step wizard.